ansonl/ansonl.github.io/_maps/4-faq.md

   Answers to 3D modeling, slicing, printing issues.
 ---

+### 1. How to 3D print the topo maps?

+- To start off, you need a 3D printer, a friend with a 3D printer, or online 3D printing service.

+- Next, download a [slicer](https://en.wikipedia.org/wiki/Slicer_(3D_printing)) software that is compatible with your 3D printer.

+- Open the downloaded 3MF 3D files in the slicer.
+See [print settings](../print-settings/) for how to set up the model in the slicer.

-### 1. What is 3MF?
+### 2. What is 3MF?
 Why are you using 3MF over STL?

 The 3D Manufacturing Format (3MF) is a file format to distribute 3D models.
 The file format supports independent objects, material info, and printing settings.
 Multiple objects in a single 3MF file allows loading interlocking and dual color models into the right coordinates instead of manually aligning STL files.